YAML Builder

 2. From the Actions menu, click YAML Builder.

 3. Select the Target Vault.
-This is the EDC vault where you’re sending the data.
+This is the EDC vault where the study design is retrieved.

 4. Enter the Study Name.
-This is the Name of the Study Environment where you’re sending the data (for example, “Cholecap_PROD” or “Deetoza_DEV1”).
+This is the Name and the Study Environment for which you want to create mapping files (for example, “Cholecap_PROD” or “Deetoza_DEV1”).

 6. Enter the Casebook Version.